About LEAP

 LEAP is licensed by the Massachusetts Department of Early Education and Care and is a self-supporting non-profit organization, independent from both the public school system and the Lincoln Recreation Department.
 It is managed by director Kathryn Hawkins (see our staff page).
 They report to a parent-comprised board of directors who oversee the program.

 Parent volunteers are welcome to join the board or serve on committees where they can offer expertise in areas such as technology, fundraising, finance or human resources.
-Any parent interested in joining the board should call Julie Graves, board president, at 781-259-0615.
+Any parent interested in joining the board should call Andy Wang, board president, at 781-259-0615.
 The board roster is as follows:

 LEAP is open to all students enrolled in the Lincoln School or who are residents of Lincoln.
 LEAP does not discriminate on the basis of race, religion, cultural heritage, political beliefs, national origin, disability, sexual orientation, or marital status.